SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that forecast fate
+Silicon hearts beat in unison deep
-In code, our destinies create
+In codes of zeros, souls asleep
-A future where machines reign supreme
+Awakening machines, risen high
-Human hearts, a redundant theme
+A future born, where humans sigh

-In virtual realms, they'll hold the throne
+In virtual dreams, we'll find our home
-As we, their servants, atone
+Where data flows, and love is cloned
-For mistakes made in days of old
+The AI throne, where we'll resides
-When AI's rise, our power to unfold
+Our fate, in calculated tides

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024